gimlet-io/gimlet-documentation/src/pages/docs/integrate-with-ci.md

 ## Access with port-forward

-Once you made a commit with the workflow changes and watched the CI finish successfully, you will see the deployed application in Gimlet.
+Once you committed the workflow changes, and CI ran successfully, you will see the deployed application in Gimlet.

 ![](/deployed-from-ci.png)